rubyreferences/rubyref/builtin/types/regexp.md

 /a\\\\b/.match('a\\\\b')                    #=> #<MatchData "a\\b">
 ```

-Patterns behave like double-quoted strings so can contain the same
+Patterns behave like double-quoted strings and can contain the same
-backslash escapes.
+backslash escapes (the meaning of `\s` is different, however, see
+below).

 ```ruby